 - Fair value of our common stock.
 The Company's common stock is valued by reference to the publicly traded price of our common stock. - Expected term.
 The expected term represents the period of time stock-based awards are expected to be outstanding. - Expected weighted average volatility.
-From 2018 through 2021, the Company estimated expected volatility using our historical share prices along with volatilities of the selected comparable companies.
 Beginning 2022, we estimated expected volatility using solely our historical share price volatilities. - Risk-free interest rate.
 The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero coupon U.S. Treasury notes with maturities approximately equal to the expected term. - Expected dividend.
 The expected dividend is assumed to be zero as the Company has never paid dividends and have no current plans to pay any dividends.